wesleyks/lispish/README.md

-lispy
+lispish
 =====

-Toy Parser and Interpreter for a Lispy language
+Toy Parser and Interpreter for a Lispish language